platformsh/platformsh-docs/overview/web-ui/README.md

 ## Activity Feed

-The web UI displays all the activity happening on your environments.
+The Web Interface displays all the activity happening on your environments.
 You can filter messages per type.

 ## Header

-The web UI exposes 5 main actions that you can use to interface with your environments.
+The Web Interface exposes 5 main actions that you can use to interface with your environments.

 ![Header](images/ui-header.png)